 No Tagalog on Duolingo?
 We have the perfect alternative for you to start learning the language today!
 I often think about going to the Philippines on vacation.
 And like any other person who loves to travel and learn about new cultures.
 I also like to know a word or two about the language of the people that are living in the country I am visiting.

 I heard that language learning apps can help me with that.
-So, I did some research and find out that Duolingo is one of the most popular in that field and decided to try it and see for myself is it really good tool the language learning.
+So, I did some research and found out that Duolingo is one of the most popular in that field and decided to try it and see for myself if it is a really good tool the language learning.

 Why There Is No Tagalog On Duolingo?

 I think this is a fair question.
 I mean, there are many people who want to learn the basics of Tagalog before going on a vacation in the Philippines.
 So why does Duolingo not offer Tagalog as an option to learn for native English speakers?

 Maybe they think that the majority of Filipino people speak English, at least at a conversational level, so you don’t need to learn Tagalog.
 However, this doesn’t take anything away from the importance of learning Tagalog.
 For people who didn’t grow up learning English, it’s possible that you won’t be able to communicate with them in the slightest.

 Another thought that crossed my mind was that maybe they think Tagalog is too difficult to learn.
 When you listen to Tagalog, it probably doesn’t give the impression of being a particularly easy language.
 The truth is, learning how to speak Tagalog fluently is much, much easier than it sounds, even for complete beginners.